AChuks/rails-active-admin-csv-images-crud/README.md

 visit localhost:3000 or https://blooming-inlet-04692.herokuapp.com
-click on Admin in the top-right section of the header login using test users: email: admin@example.com password: password click on Documents and create a new document download 'document' to download uploaded document or download model attributes in different formats (csv, XML, JSON)
+click on Admin in the top-right section of the header login using test users: email: admin@example.com password: password click on Documents and tap New Document or interact with existing documents download 'document' to download uploaded document or download model attributes in different formats (csv, XML, JSON)
 ```